Hurence/historian/docs/greensights/greensights.md

 This is where ou development team is focusing the most to add features

-## make the link between hardware and software
+## Make the link between hardware and software services

 For now, we've got a tool that enables us to monitor some levels of IT impacts (mostly energy and carbon equivalency).